 - Finding relevant content to share

-- Reporting reach, traffic, and other important metrics to important parties
+- Reporting reach, traffic, and other important metrics to key stakeholders

-Here are some of the most important skills you will need to become a social media manager:
+Here are some of the most essential skills you will need to become a social media manager:

-Social media managers need to do a lot of writing to communicate their brand’s message with their target audience.
-This makes it important to develop your copywriting skills to be able to write concise copy that grabs your audience’s attention and elicits an emotional response.
+Copywriting – Social media managers need to do a lot of writing to communicate their brand’s message to their target audience.
+It is vital to develop your copywriting skills to write concise copy that grabs your audience’s attention and elicits an emotional response.

-Visual content is essential for grabbing your audience’s attention and getting them to engage with your brand.
-As such, the ability to create stunning graphics is an important part of being a social media manager.
+Graphic design – Visual content is essential for grabbing your audience’s attention and engaging them with your brand.
+As such, the ability to create stunning graphics is an essential part of being a social media manager.

-As a social media manager, you need to be up to date with all the news and trends related to social media and the digital world.
-This will allow you to ensure your strategy is best suited for success and that you are not missing out on any new opportunities.
+Research skills – As a social media manager, you must be updated with all the news and trends related to social media and the digital world.
+This will allow you to ensure your strategy is best suited for success and that you are not missing out on new opportunities.